JakobBergG/Dataproject_GBM/README.md

 * `generate_plots.py` & `generate_plotsv2.py`

-_The files above are used to create boxplots to compare different models performance on test set by using the summary.json files._
+_The files above are used to create boxplots to compare different models' performance on test sets by using the summary.json files._

 * `plot_npz.py`

 _The file above is used to plot the probability maps used in the ensemble predictions on the RECURRENCE data._
 ## Radiomics
-All relevant files used in radiomics can be found in folder: `radiomics`
+All relevant files used in radiomics can be found in the folder: `radiomics`
 * `available_patients.py`

 _Find patients that have been manually classified by Anouk and have valid MR scans_